 Practice Notices

 APEGA licensed professionals and permit holders must ensure they stay informed and up to date with all regulatory requirements and professional obligations.
-Please be aware of the following notices regarding changes to practice standards, bulletins, and guidelines.
+Please be aware of the following notices related to professional practice.

 Withdrawn Practice Standards